Are You a Plotter, Pantser, or Plantser?

 8. you’re fixated on a particular area

 Keep in mind, these warning signs aren’t solely due to wrong process.
 You could be suffering from any of the above and the process may not be the problem.
-Regardless—if you are encountering one or multiple unfavorable issues, the story is not working on some level.
+Regardless—if you’re encountering one or multiple unfavorable issues, the story isn’t working on some level.
 Rather than revising (which only treats the symptoms), go back to the foundation to find the root cause.

-ARE YOU A PANTSER, PLOTTER, OR SOMEWHERE IN BETWEEN?
+ARE YOU A PANTSER, PLOTTER, OR A PLANTSER?

 ARE YOU HAPPY WITH YOUR WRITING PROCESS?